svjack/LC-QuAD-augmentation-toolkit/README.md

 pid_tuple_on_s_dict.db
 ```
-And these three files are too big to upload.
+And below three files are too big to upload.
 <!--
 You can email me to get them. (ehangzhou@outlook.com or svjackbt@gmail.com)
 -->